Trading tactics. Breakout trading examples

-In this article we’ll discuss several examples of using one of the key trading tactics which is applicable in any markets and timeframes that is a breakout trading.
+In this article we’ll discuss several examples of using one of the key trading tactics which is applicable in any markets and timeframes that is a breakout trading .

 - GBPUSD.
-Advantages of breakout trading
+Advantages of a breakout trading tactics

 - Silver.
-Advantages of breakout trading
+Advantages of a breakout trading system

 - EURAUD.
 Disdvantages of breakout trading

 In order to determine the direction for trading, it is necessary to plot the next support and resistance levels and expect the market to overcome one or another level.